 Queenstown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Queenstown is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.82% of adults in Queenstown have a bachelor's degree or even advanced degree.
+The citizens of Queenstown are very well educated compared to the average community in the nation: 38.82% of adults in Queenstown have a bachelor's degree or even advanced degree.

 The per capita income in Queenstown in 2022 was $40,979, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,916 for a family of four.
 However, Queenstown contains both very wealthy and poor people as well.